erlandrivero/MindForUPublic/README.md

 ## Documentation

-FeNAgO comes with comprehensive documentation to help you get started quickly:
+MindForU comes with comprehensive documentation to help you get started quickly:

 ### [DevDocs](./DevDocs)